pymupdf/PyMuPDF-Optional-Material/docs/quad.rst

       :type: :ref:`Point`

+   .. attribute:: isConvex

+      .. versionadded:: 1.16.1 True if a line is always contained in the quad if it connects two points of the quad.

+      :type: bool

    .. attribute:: isEmpty

       True if enclosed area is zero, i.e. all points are on the same line.
 If this is false, the quad may still not look like a rectangle (but more like a triangle, trapezoid, etc.).